Battle of Monte Cassino: Plans

 None of the Allied commanders were very happy with the plan, but it was hoped that an unprecedented preliminary bombing by heavy bombers would prove the trump.
-Three clear days of good weather were required and for twenty one successive days the assault was postponed as the troops waited in the freezing wet positions for a favourable weather forecast.
-Matters were not helped by the loss of Kippenberger, wounded by an anti-personnel mine and losing both his feet.
+To avoid taking vehicles across waterlogged ground, three clear days of good weather were required, and for twenty-one successive days the assault was postponed as the troops waited in the freezing wet positions for a favourable weather forecast.
+Things were not helped by the loss of Kippenberger who while on Mount Trocchio surveying the battlefield was wounded by an anti-personnel mine and as a result lost both his feet.
+The news depressed the morale of the New Zealand troops further.
 He was replaced by Brigadier Graham Parkinson; a German counter-attack at Anzio had failed and been called off.